Frequently Asked Questions

 In some jurisdictions, it is acceptable to use bleach to sterilise AFB contaminated hive components.
 Research has shown that immersion for twenty minutes in a solution of 0.5% sodium hypochlorite kills AFB spores and other bacteria.
 The solution must be in direct contact with the spores.
 It is, therefore, necessary to remove wax and other debris prior to sterilisation (see above cleaning options).

 In some countries, Gamma irradiation is used to sterilise equipment infected with American Foulbrood (AFB).
 A dose of 10 kGy is sufficient to eliminate AFB spores (Hornitzky&Wills, 1983; Australian Honey Bee Industry Biosecurity Code of Practice, 2016, Pg 11).
-Flow Frames can withstand a maximum of 20 kGy Gamma irradiation, above this, the plastic will become brittle and the mechanism may fail on harvest.
+Flow Frames should be exposed to the minimum possible Gamma irradiation dose, in order to prevent degradation of frame components.

 What you should do when treating with irradiation:

-Flow Frames should be exposed to a maximum combined dose of 20 kGy irradiation.
-This enables 2 rounds of AFB sterilisation at 10 kGy.
+Check your model number.
+BZ8 Frames will withstand only one round of irradiation at 10 kGy.
+All other frame models will withstand 2 rounds of AFB sterilisation at 10 kGy.
 Some Irradiation facilities use beehives as 'gap filler' in larger loads.
 This means a single round may expose your frames to more than 40 kGy.

 We recommend you contact the facility to discuss maximum doses.
 If you are in Australia (excluding Tasmania) we recommend that you send your frames to Steritech’s Brisbane Facility.
 This facility is capable of controlling the irradiation dose.
 If you need to send your Flow Frames for irradiation please mark them clearly for future reference.